Lost-Crow23/Jenkins_CI_CD/README.md

 <img width="1246" alt="step 4 Dev Branch (3:04:23)" src="https://user-images.githubusercontent.com/126012715/236293707-35b9674c-9d97-4365-bc41-8b315495d899.png">

 Should now show the updated code and the readme file on your Github automatically.

 <h3>Automating the merge </h3>

 <h4>Step 1</h4>

-- Go on Jenkins and create a new job `name-ci-merge-dev` , copy template from name-ci-test (ruhal-ci-merge)
+- Go on Jenkins and create a new job `name-ci-test-dev` , copy template from name-ci-test (ruhal-ci-merge)

 <h4>Step 2</h4>